 How does building code compliance factor into rental units in New Hampshire?

-Landlords must ensure that rental units comply with both state and local building codes, which establish the minimal requirements for habitability and safety.
+Landlords must ensure that rental units comply with both state and local building codes, which establish the minimum requirements for habitability and safety.

 What actions are considered unlawful utility shutoffs by landlords in New Hampshire?

-In New Hampshire, landlords cannot legally turn off utilities such as electricity, water, or gas in an attempt to force a tenant out of a rental unit; these actions would be in violation of RSA 540-A.
+In New Hampshire, landlords cannot legally turn off utilities such as electricity, water, or gas in an attempt to force a tenant out of a rental unit; these actions are in violation of RSA 540-A.

 What are some examples of illegal lockouts and eviction practices by landlords?